 Concerning its meaning, the name Walfrid is composed of the Old Frisian verb walda ‘to rule’ and the word frethe ‘peace’ (Mulder-Bakker 2021).
 Compare frethe with frede in modern Mid-Frisian speech, meaning 'peace' still.
 Hence, the 'ruler of peace'.
 The name Radfrid consists of rad or red meaning 'council' and frethe (Van Schaik 1985).

-The raid of the Vikings of Frisia between the river Lauwers in the west and the river Ems in the east, including the killing of Walfrid and Radfrid, is described in the Passio Sanctorum Martyrum Walfridi et Radfridi ‘passion of the holy martyrs Walfrid and Radfrid’.
+The raid of the Vikings of Frisia between the River Lauwers in the west and the River Ems in the east, including the killing of Walfrid and Radfrid, is described in the Passio Sanctorum Martyrum Walfridi et Radfridi ‘passion of the holy martyrs Walfrid and Radfrid’.
 This text of an anonymous author is dated around 1100.
 So, give or take 150 years after the whole tragedy.
 It's thought the author was a cleric of the Diocese of Münster.
-This part of Frisia, more or less modern province Groningen with the exception of villaGroninghe 'settlement Groningen', resorted under the Diocese of Münster.
+This part of Frisia, more or less the modern province of Groningen with the exception of villaGroninghe 'settlement Groningen', resorted under the Diocese of Münster.
 Rich villa Groninghe, however, resorted under the Diocese of Utrecht.
 Based upon this medieval account the Passio Walfridi many legends were built.

-So, what happened 1,000 years ago?
+So, what happened more than 1,000 years ago?

 Raiding Norsemen

 When the Norse raiders made landfall on the coast of Frisia, at least three battles took place.
 Initially, the Vikings were driven back by the Frisians, despite the Frisians being outnumbered.
 Then, the Vikings managed to regroup.
 After two more battles, the Vikings defeated the Frisians with much pain and effort (Alberdingk Thijm 1861).
 Now the Vikings started plundering, mutilating, torturing and murdering in the area between the rivers Lauwers and Ems.
-Possibly, sailing up the river Hunze, and perhaps the river Fivel too.
+Possibly, sailing up the River Hunze, and perhaps the River Fivel too.
 Both rivers leading all the way to Groninghe 'Groningen'.
 This settlement was sacked.
-In addition the Saint Martin church, locally known as Martinikerk, was reduced to ashes.
+In addition the Saint Martin Church, locally known as Martinikerk, was reduced to ashes.

 On their way back from Groninghe to their longships, probably carrying the booty, the Vikings found Walfrid praying in his private house of worship, his cella, which he had built himself.
-The cella was located where the Saint Walfrid church of Bedum with its medieval pockmarked walls stands today.
+The cella was located where the Saint Walfrid Church of Bedum with its medieval pockmarked walls stands today.
 Walfrid was an illiterate and pious man who walked barefoot twice, every single day of the year to Groninghe.
 To attend matins, mass and vespers.
 Walfrid had prophesied the raid of the Norsemen, moreover that he himself would die on the occasion.
 The Vikings walked Walfrid to their encampment near their ships.
 Here they tortured Walfrid and, finally, beheaded him.
 Merely because he was a Christian.
-Everything according to the abovementioned Passio Walfridi, this is.
+Everything according to the abovementioned Passio Walfridi this is.

-The whole sequence of events, by the way, has several parallels with what happened to the Scottish monk Saint Jerome in western Frisia, near the town of modern Noordwijk in province Zuid Holland.
+The whole sequence of events, by the way, has several parallels with what happened to the Scottish monk Saint Jerome in western Frisia, near the modern town of Noordwijk in the province of Zuid Holland.
 Jerome had travelled in high spirit to Frisia in the year 847 to preach the gospel among the heathen Frisians.
 When Vikings entered the region, Jerome refused to betray his believe, and was beheaded too.
-Find a bit more about Saint Jerome in our post The Abbey of Egmond and the Rise of Gerulfing Dynasty.
+Find a bit more about Saint Jerome in our blog post The Abbey of Egmond and the Rise of Gerulfing Dynasty.

 Killing Walfrid wasn't enough.
 His son Radfrid was murdered as well.
 Therasia, the wife of Walfrid and mother of Radfrid, found her son’s body in the reed opposite their yard.
-Across the river Hunze.
+Across the River Hunze.
 Somehow, his body was too heavy to be lifted.
 Therefore, Radfrid was buried on the spot where he was killed and found.
 After they had dug a grave, the body of Radfrid suddenly was as light as air.
 The heavily mutilated body of her husband was bought free from the Norsemen.
 The necessary silver was paid by the kin of Walfrid, some of whom were still alive when it all happened.
 Walfrid's remains were buried in his cella.

 That the dead body of a spiritual person couldn't be moved, is a fragment which can be found in the legend of Saint Fris as well.
-Fris is a Frisian saint, said to be the son of king Radbod, venerated in southern France to this day (see our post Like Father, unlike Son).
-Another example where this happens is with Saint Odulf, Apostle to Frisians in the ninth century, when they tried to move his relics illegally from Evesham Abbey (see our post Stavoren.
+Fris is a Frisian saint, said to be the son of king Radbod, venerated in southern France to this day (see our blog post Like Father, unlike Son).
+Another example where this happens is with Saint Odulf, Apostle to Frisians in the ninth century, when they tried to move his relics illegally from Evesham Abbey (see our blog post Stavoren.
 A balancer on a slack rope of religion, trade, land, water, Holland and Frisia).

 Why the scourging Scandinavians took so much effort to take Walfrid all the way to their encampment, and subsequently tortured and slaughtered him, remains a question.
 Was it simply because he was a Christian?
 If this was the case, then there would have been many more Christians to be treated the same way.
 We humbly think it must have had to do with Walfrid's high social position in the region.
 Something which also becomes clear from the silver his kin paid to ransom the body.
 Details concerning Walfrid cultivating and possessing quite some plots of land, also indicate that he wasn't a nobody.
 Walfrid belonged to the ruling elite in Frisian society.
 A class settling disputes through feuds and strengthening bonds through drinking and eating parties (Mulder-Bakker 2021).
 In other words, Walfrid represented value for the ruthless raiders.
 Probably, alive the Vikings could have received even more silver.
 Why they killed him and not ransomed him for more silver alive, though, is open for debate.